jerryc05/MyTemplate/README.md

         source ~/.p10k.zsh
         ```
     - You can tweak `~/.p10k.zsh` yourself as well if you are interested.
-        - Don't forget to run `source ~/.p10k.zsh` to apply changes.
+        - Don't forget to run `source ~/.p10k.zsh` afterwards to apply changes.